-In about 1908, the FitzRoys lived elsewhere and 161 Commonwealth was the home of architect Arthur Little and his wife, Jessie Maria (Whitman) Little.
+During the 1907-1908 winter season, the FitzRoys were living elsewhere and 161 Commonwealth was the home of architect Arthur Little and his wife, Jessie Maria (Whitman) Little.
 It appears likely that he was engaged in remodeling some portion of the house.
 The Littles also maintained a home in Swampscott.

 By 1909, the Littles were living in Swampscott and 161 Commonwealth was once again the home of Henry and Mary FitzRoy.